 Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern, and know how such concerns should be managed.

 16. Monitoring and review

 Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 96 percent - full details of the school's absence levels can be found on the school website.
+The school's attendance target is 96 percent.
 This policy will be reviewed annually by the headteacher.
-The next scheduled review date for this policy is September 2023.